nexy7574/nio-bot/CONTRIBUTING.md

 This means, when you're contributing, you should make sure you don't use any brand-new language features.
 Always check that a language feature you have is available two versions ago.
 For example, using `typing.Union` instead of the ` | ` union type that was introduced in python 3.10.

+> Pro top: Spin up a virtual environment with the lowest supported version, and run pytest in it.

 There is no guaranteed support for newer than specified python versions.
 This includes alpha, beta and release candidates.